MwaiBanda/BrowserSwiftfUI/README.md

 - Bookmarking (vist, add & delete)<br>
 # Design Decisions
 - MVVM architecture
-- callbacks to push up actions
+- callbacks to push up actions & data
 - I wanted the webview to appear within the same view as the search bar
 # Tradeoffs
 - directly accessing apis in view for speed instead of injecting apis as dependencies in Viewmodel